Chapter 1: No jewel of mankind would ever make me

 “But surely, my lords," she proclaimed, "you must wish for some proof.
 After all, have we not been told before of Robin Hood’s demise?”

-Vaisey's eyes were an inferno of warning by the time Marian eyed him defiantly.
-As pathetically transparent as Guy was, his lord was a snake with many skins.
+"Ahh, mmm.
+Proof!"
+Vaisey's eyes were an inferno of warning.
+Pathetically transparent as Guy was, his lord was a snake with many skins.

 He waved to the back of the room.
 "But for now, a palate cleanser!"